 - Basic Supervision (one day)

 - Essentials of Communicating with Tact and Finesse (two days)

 - Introduction to Work Safety and Occupational Health (one day)

 - Managing Workplace Diversity (one day)

-Annual Merit Increases: Merit increases will be processed by the Office of Human Resources.
-Increases will be determined using KSAS’ guidelines (established annually,) and amounts will be based upon the guidelines, level of performance, and budget restrictions.
+Merit increases will be processed by the Office of Human Resources.
+Increases will be determined using KSAS’ guidelines (established annually) and amounts will be based upon the guidelines, level of performance, and budget restrictions.

-- F. Supervisor’s Guide to Progressive Counseling and Corrective Action
+- Supervisor’s Guide to Progressive Counseling and Corrective Action

 - Manager’s Toolkit